roy2909/roy2909.github.io/_pages/resume.md

 ---

-**Making Pancakes with a Franka Emika Panda Robot** In Progress
+**Making Pancakes with a Franka Emika Panda Robot** December 2021

+* Integrated contributions from 4 teammates to successfully automate pancake making from batter to plate
 * Utilized MoveIt Python interface and a ROS action client to to grasp a squeeze bottle, move it over a griddle, invert it, apply pressure to dispense batter, and return it to its original location
 * Calibrated a RealSense camera to transform coordinates into the robot frame and generate target trajectories to pick-up tools
-* Maintained a Git repository to manage contributions from 4 teammates working on 5 interconnected sub-tasks

 **Finding and Grabbing a Pen with a PincherX 100 Robot** September 2021